mehmetmisset/demo-analytic-data-platform/articles/article-1-data-ingestion-transformation-requirements.md

 ## 4. Conclusion

-By capturing data ingestion and transformation requirements into a metadata model, you can achieve standardization, improved insight, and automation.
+By capturing data ingestion and transformation requirements into a metadata model, you can achieve standardization, improved insight and automation.
 This structured approach not only enhances the development process but also ensures that all requirements are accurately captured, managed, and utilized throughout the project lifecycle.

-##### Attachment:
+### *Attachment*:

 - Git Repository: [demo-analytic-data-platform](https://github.com/mehmetmisset/demo-analytic-data-platform/tree/adding-a-meta-data-model)(use the “adding-a-meta-data-model”-branch)